 While the University encourages an individual who has experienced sexual misconduct to make an official report, whether the person chooses to do so, they are urged to seek appropriate help.
-There are numerous resources for students and employees on campus at NMT or externally in the community or region.
-Specific resources, either on or off campus for medical treatment, legal evidence collection, obtaining information, support, counseling, and officially reporting an incident of sexual misconduct are listed below.
+There are numerous resources for students and employees on campus at New Mexico Tech or externally in the community or region.
+Specific resources, either on or off campus for medical treatment, legal evidence collection, obtaining information, support, counseling, and officially reporting an incident of sexual misconduct can be found on New Mexico Tech's Title IX website from the Title IX office, Counseling office and Health Center.